kyma-project/busola/docs/extensibility/display-section.md

         description: status.APIRuleStatus.desc
 ```

-Example of injection for wizard in function view:
+Here's an example of an injection for a wizard in the function view:

 ```
 injections: |-